 Given the absence in Hong Kong of an “unfair dismissal” regime similar to that which exists, for example, in the UK and Australia, the termination of an employment contract in Hong Kong is considered by many to be relatively straightforward.
 Despite this, Hong Kong employers should be mindful of the laws which govern dismissals, so as to avoid liability for unreasonable or unlawful terminations.

-Subject to certain exceptions, under the Employment Ordinance (EO) both employers and employees may terminate their employment relationship by providing the other with requisite notice of the termination, or by making a payment in lieu of such notice (calculated by reference to the employee’s average salary).
+Subject to certain exceptions, under the Employment Ordinance (EO) by Labour Department both employers and employees may terminate their employment relationship by providing the other with requisite notice of the termination, or by making a payment in lieu of such notice (calculated by reference to the employee’s average salary).
 The EO stipulates the minimum length of notice for various types of employment contract, but parties are free to agree on longer notice periods.

 Any decision taken by an employer to dismiss an employee should be based on one of the five very broad reasons cited in the EO, which include the employee’s conduct, capability or qualifications, or any other reason of substance.
 In certain circumstances – including where an employee has wilfully disobeyed a lawful and reasonable order, engaged in misconduct, is guilty of fraud or dishonesty, or has been habitually neglectful in their duties – an employer may summarily dismiss an employee without providing notice or payment in lieu of notice.